 He runs a website, “Disabled Messenger”, where he shares many tutorials about “Dragon NaturallySpeaking”, which is a leading voice assistant software with amazing capabilities.
 In fact, it’s the technology that powers Apple Siri.
 The downside to it is the steep learning curve, and that’s where Desi comes in.

 It’s made such a positive impact on his life that he wishes for those who struggle with disabilities to benefit from it, too.
 In this article, he covers how voice assistants can help you with desktop and mobile tasks, and shows you how to turn it into your everyday ally!

-What are Voice Assistants, and How Do They Help the Disabled?
+What is Speech Recognition, and How Do They Help the Disabled?

 Voice Assistants such as Apple Siri, Google Assistant, and Amazon Echo have become common household words in the past few years.
 In fact, CNN names these voice assistants as one of the six tech trends to watch out for in 2018.

 Speech recognition is the underlying technology that powers voice assistants.
 They provide a way for computers to understand the human spoken word.
 Although they’re advertised as a means to improve productivity, they can be a game changer for the disabled.
 This is especially true if you find operating computing devices difficult due to upper limb problems.

 In this post I will show you how I use speech recognition to accomplish daily tasks which I wasn’t able to do before.
 I will focus more on Google Assistant and Dragon NaturallySpeaking, as these are the products I use most.
 However, the functionality that I discuss is applicable to other products like Amazon Echo, Apple Siri, Dragon Dictate on MacOS, and Windows Speech Recognition also.